-A number of places offer ticketed pool fishing.
+A number of places offer ticketed pool fishing including:

 Walks and exploring with a modern twist, may help to interest technology-focused children in the outdoors!
 Use a satellite GPS unit to find hidden caches and discover their contents.
 Several trails and GPS hire are available from the Shropshire Hills Discovery Centre.

 There are golf courses at Church Stretton, Cleobury Mortimer and Elm Lodge, Ludlow.